techwriter-pl/techwriter-pl.github.io/README.md

    **HINT:** Instead of hovering with your mouse, you can press Ctrl+P or Cmd+P.

+9. We use Prettier to format code.
+It makes it easier for others to add comments to code fragments.

+   **HINT:** Use Ctrl+S or Cmd+S shortcut.

-9. If you want to add images, in the folder where you created your `index.md` file, create an `images` folder and place them there.
+10. If you want to add images, in the folder where you created your `index.md` file, create an `images` folder and place them there.
 Remember that file paths in this environment are **case sensitive**.